Collaborative Neural Rendering using Anime Character Sheets: Method

-\textbf{UDP Detector.} To prepare the UDP representation $\widehat{\mathbf{P}}_{tar}$ of target pose, we use a simple U-Net~\cite{ronneberger_u-net_2015} consists of a ResNet-50~\cite{resnet} encoder and a decoder with $5$ Residual Blocks to detect it from an RGB image $\mathbf{I}_{tar}$, The UDP detector is evaluated on the target $\mathbf{I}_{tar}$ to obtian the four-channel UDP representation, as formulated in \ref{subsec:Unflattened_dense_pose}.
+The last decoder block will collect averaged output features from all previous decoder blocks in all branches and output the final generated image $\widehat{I}_{tar}$.

-The detector can be trained independently on the synthesized dataset or trained jointly with the renderer in an end-to-end manner.
-In the second case, the detector could provide the renderer with augmentations on UDPs, which gradually decrease when the detector converges.
-To further reduce the memory footprint of the model, we can share the weight of the ResNet-50 backbone in the encoder of the UDP detector with the encoder of the renderer.
+\textbf{UDP Detector.} While training with the synthesized dataset, UDP $\widehat{\mathbf{P}}_{tar}$ can be directly obtained.
+As for the hand-drawn dataset, we design a UDP Detector to estimate UDPs $\widehat{\mathbf{P}}_{tar}$ from hand-drawn images.
+The UDP Detector is a simple U-Net~\cite{ronneberger_u-net_2015} consists of a ResNet-50~(R50)~\cite{resnet} encoder and a decoder with $5$ residual blocks.
+It is trained jointly with the renderer in an end-to-end manner.
+We share the weight of the renderer's encoder and the UDP Detector's encoder.